maayanzahavi/YouTubeProject-CppServer/README.md

 ### Conclusion

 This recommendation system is a basic collaborative filtering algorithm that leverages user similarity to suggest content.
 While simple, it provides a solid foundation that can be extended with more sophisticated techniques, such as content-based filtering or matrix factorization.

+## Work Distribution

+We approached this project collaboratively, working together on each part of the development process:

+- **Recommendation Algorithm**: We began by understanding how the recommendation algorithm works.
+This was crucial for the server's functionality, ensuring it can provide accurate video recommendations.
+- **Server Creation**: After understanding the algorithm, we designed and developed the C++ server.
+We applied knowledge from the lectures to decide on the structure and how to implement the necessary code.
+- **API Integration**: Once the server was up and running, we integrated its functionality with the React frontend and the Android application.
+This included creating the necessary API requests to fetch recommended videos and ensuring smooth communication between the server and the clients.
+- **Testing and Validation**: Finally, we thoroughly tested the server by running it in both the React frontend and the Android application.
+We verified that the server returns the correct recommended videos, ensuring everything works as expected.

 ## Repository Links